 GameSense Advisors are trained specialists that can help keep gambling fun and on budget.
 They're available at every casino and community gaming centre, by phone at 1-877-706-6789 or through PlayNow.com's Live Chat.

 - GameSense Advisors can help educate players about how the games work, the importance of taking regular breaks, and how to set limits when gambling.

-- They're available to answer any questions you may have about BCLC's Voluntary Self-Exclusion Program and advise where to access free professional counselling.
+- They're available to answer any questions you may have about BCLC's Game Break program and advise where to access free professional counselling.

 Gambling Support BC

 The B.C.
 Government provides British Columbians with free information and resources to support informed choices and healthy behaviours with respect to gambling participation through Gambling Support BC, administered by the Community Supports Division within the Gaming Policy and Enforcement Branch of the Ministry of Attorney General.

 - Free prevention, treatment and support services are also available for anyone struggling with their own or a loved one’s gambling.